Identifying thermal effects in neutron star merger remnants with model-agnostic waveform reconstructions and third-generation detectors: Results

-At later post-merger times than those considered in the preceding section ($t \gtrsim 50$ ms) the amplitude of the $f_2$ mode decreases and convective instabilities in the interior of the remnant set in (see~\cite{DePietri:2018,DePietri:2020,Guerra:2023}).
-Those trigger the excitation of inertial modes whose dynamics leave an imprint in the late post-merger signal.
-Inertial modes attain smaller amplitudes than the modes from the early post-merger phase and their frequency peaks in the spectra are also lower than those of the $f_{2,i}$ and $f_2$ modes.
+At later postmerger times than those considered in the preceding section ($t \gtrsim 50$ ms) the amplitude of the $f_2$ mode decreases and convective instabilities in the interior of the remnant set in (see~\cite{DePietri:2018,DePietri:2020,Guerra:2023}).
+Those trigger the excitation of inertial modes whose dynamics leave an imprint in the late postmerger signal.
+Inertial modes attain smaller amplitudes than the modes from the early postmerger phase and their frequency peaks in the spectra are also lower than those of the $f_{2,i}$ and $f_2$ modes.